 Let’s be honest, Indian weddings are overwhelming for everyone involved -- the bride, groom, and all their guests.
-There are so many events and traditions to keep track of what we’ve forgotten why we do them or what they mean in the first place.
-Here’s your guide to the events you’ll most often experience at an Indian wedding and the symbolic, philosophical, and spiritual meaning behind them.
+There are so many traditions that differ between religion and region of India, and there are tons of events to keep track of what we’ve forgotten why we do them or what they mean in the first place.
+Here’s your guide to the events you’ll most often experience at a North Indian Hindu Indian wedding and the symbolic, philosophical, and spiritual meaning behind them.

 The wedding is the cornerstone of the weekend filled with traditions and rituals galore.
 It is performed by a Maharaj (priest) in Sanskrit, the sacred language of the Hindu religion.